The Link Between Excess Weight and Breast Cancer

 Finally, be sure to follow your doctor’s or breast surgeon’s recommendation on mammograms.
 Your screening protocol may be more aggressive if you have had prior cancer or if close family members have had breast cancer.
 Speak to your doctor to understand the appropriate screening interval.

-We always encourage our patients to keep their regular appointments with Dr. Gunn to help ensure that any pre-cancerous risk factors are caught early and treated appropriately.
+We always encourage our patients to keep their regular appointments with our doctors to help ensure that any pre-cancerous risk factors are caught early and treated appropriately.
 We look forward to seeing you soon.